Optima Retail

 Scope and contributors

-How this connects to Optima’s work
+How this research connects to Optima’s work

 This research directly informs: